 General requirements for admission to graduate study at the master's level in educational administration are the same as those of the Graduate School.
 Applicants are also required to take the Miller Analogies Test (MAT) and provide the score to the program admission committee.
-Applicants must meet Illinois State Board of Education (ISBE) requirements for certification prior to admission.
-A separate program area application form must also be completed.
-Applicants for the Bridge Program must also submit a signed "Bridge Program Administrative Candidate Form" and a "Bridge Program Administrative Candidate Approval Form" signed by the candidate's current building principal and superintendent.
-These forms are available in the department office.
+Applicants must meet Illinois State Board of Education (ISBE) requirements for certification, which is currently two full years of K-12 teaching experience, prior to admission

 Thirty-six (36) semester hours of graduate credit are required for the Master of Science in Education degree with a major in educational administration.
-General requirements for each of the two areas of emphasis are as follows:
+General requirements are as follows: